Fei-Guo/simple-apiserver/README.md

   resourceVersion: "1"
 ```

 - Get application `app2` with full revision history.
-We can see that one maintainer has been changed from `Bob` to `Jack`.
+We can see that one maintainer has been changed from `Alice` to `Jack`.

 ```shell
 $ curl -X GET -H "Content-Type:text/x-yaml" http://localhost:8082/api/applications/app2\?dump